privacytools/blog.privacytools.io/collections/_posts/2019-08-29-adding-custom-doh-resolvers-to-dnscloak.md

 Before diving in, it's important to understand that while there is a lot of nuance to DNSCrypt and DoH, these two DNS protocols essentially achieve the same goals: They both provide users with the ability to encrypt all DNS traffic to the users' desired [upstream provider(s)](https://www.privacytools.io/providers/dns/#icanndns), while preventing [DNS hijacking](https://en.wikipedia.org/wiki/DNS_hijacking), [spoofing](https://en.wikipedia.org/wiki/DNS_spoofing), and eavesdropping by 3rd parties.

-The development of these DNS protocols is exciting, and unlike Android 9 which has [native support for DNS over TLS](https://support.google.com/android/answer/9089903) (another protocol with similar goals), iOS unfortunately does not come with any native encrypted DNS support.
+The development of these DNS protocols is exciting, and unlike Android 9 which has [built-in support for DNS over TLS](https://support.google.com/android/answer/9089903) (another protocol with similar goals), iOS unfortunately does not come with any built-in encrypted DNS support.
 Thus, DNSCloak fills the gap for iOS users to start benefitting from these protocols now.

 This guide will walk you through setting up DNSCloak to connect to any public resolver that supports either DNSCrypt or DoH.

 ### Adding a Custom Resolver

-DNSCloak provides a "Config Editor" which allows you to modify various aspects of the program, add custom servers, etc:
+DNSCloak provides a "Config Editor" which allows you to "override or add any [dnscrypt-proxy option](https://github.com/jedisct1/dnscrypt-proxy/wiki/Configuration)."

 ![](/assets/img/2019-08-24-dnscloak/config-editor.jpeg){: .w-50}

 You can learn more about the various configuration options from the [example configuration file](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-proxy/example-dnscrypt-proxy.toml) in dnscrypt-proxy's code repository.
 But, if you scroll all the way to the bottom you'll find a `[static.'myserver']` section along with a `stamp` property.
-This stamp is for adding the [DNS stamp](https://dnscrypt.info/stamps-specifications) of your resolver.

-According to the DNSCrypt project, DNS stamps encode all the parameters required to connect to an encrypted DNS server as a single string.
+This stamp is for adding your resolver's [DNS stamp](https://dnscrypt.info/stamps-specifications), an encoded string that contains all the required information needed to connect to an encrypted DNS resolver.
 You can think about stamps as QR code, but for DNS.

 ### Generating a Stamp